 III.18.104.22.168 The primary member completes the Member and Married Spouse application (including limited spouse information) and pays the dues and fees.

-III.22.214.171.124 The legally married spouse must simultaneously fill out and submit an INDIVIDUAL application for themselves, but does NOT pay any dues or fees.
+III.22.214.171.124 The legally married spouse must simultaneously fill out and submit a Married Spouse SUPPLEMENT application for themselves, but does NOT pay any dues or fees.

 III.126.96.36.199 THE APPLICANTS MUST BOTH ATTEND, WITH A CLUB MEMBER SPONSOR, a BOD interview whose members will also evaluate the application for completeness and accuracy.

 III.188.8.131.52 Upon BOD approval, THE APPLICANTS, ALONG WITH THE CLUB MEMBER SPONSOR, MUST ALL ATTEND THE MEMBERSHIP MEETING for membership approval.